 However, the treatment is not entirely risk-free; it is still relatively aggressive and does require a fair amount of downtime.
 There will also be noticeable discomfort and post-procedure swelling.
 Bearing all of this in mind, one should consider very carefully whether this is the kind of device or treatment you would like administered by a Doctor, or at your local beauty salon?
 In a medical aesthetics practice, proper post-procedure protocols are in place to tackle any potential complications or adverse reactions.

 Proper pre-screening, patient selection, and skin preparation are of the utmost importance for this procedure.
 While plasma is ideal for patients with excessive skin laxity those with a lot of hooding in the upper lid may still opt for surgery for best results.
 It is for this reason, a thorough medical consultation with a Doctor is vital in preventing any misconceptions or adverse reactions.
 Correct procedures will require a full medical history and assessment with photographs in advance.
 The patient and the skin are then prepped for up to four weeks before the procedure.
 The preparation includes pigment inhibiting products and skin-strengthening ingredients to ensure proper healing, minimal side effects, and excellent results.
 The treatment itself will require the use of a local anaesthetic to ensure the procedure is done to the correct depth, to achieve the right amount of tightening and lifting, and excellent results.

-Following treatment, a patient will initially have dark brown spots in all the areas treated with the plasma device; this is due to the vaporization of the tissue.
+Following treatment, a patient will initially have dark brown spots in all the areas treated with the plasma device; this is due to the vaporisation of the tissue.
 These spots dissipate over seven to ten days and will flake off.
 Please at no point should a patient pick these off as it may potentially lead to scarring.
-The morning after treatment, there may be considerable swelling around the eye area, this resolves over the next 24-72 hours, time is dependant on whether both the upper and lower lids were treated at the same time.
+The morning after treatment, there may be considerable swelling around the eye area, this resolves over the next 24-72 hours, time is dependent on whether both the upper and lower lids were treated at the same time.